micnews/date-parse/README.md

 ## SYNOPSIS
-Parse date string into valid Date() object or null.
+Parse date value into valid Date() object or null.
 Never returns date object that is invalid and could throw like so:

 ```js
 new Date('not a date').toISOString() // throws RangeError: Invalid time value